rifai/rifai.github.io/content/about/index.md

 ## Hello, I'm Ahmad Rifai
 ### Mobile & Game Developer

-Welcome!
-I'm Ahmad Rifai, a Mobile & Game Developer with expertise in Flutter, Android (Java & Kotlin), Godot 3D, and Unity 3D.
-I craft engaging mobile experiences and captivating games.
+Welcome to my profile!
+I'm Ahmad Rifai, an experienced Mobile and Game Developer specializing in Flutter, Android (Java & Kotlin), Godot Engine, and Unity 3D.
+With a passion for crafting engaging mobile experiences and captivating games.

-I'm open for hiring.
+I'm ready to take on new challenges and projects.
+Explore my portfolio and let's connect!

 **Contact**:
 📧 Email    : <arifai.dev@gmail.com>